yambal/Paperback-Writer/README.md

     - Export Markdown to HTML, PDF, PNG, JPEG

 ### Automatic Export
-1. Add the option "paperback-writer.isConvertOnSave": true to settings.json
+1. Add the option "paperback-writer.autoOutput": true to settings.json
     - Or check isConvertOnSave in the Extensions settings
 1. Restart Visual Studio Code
 1. Open a Markdown file